Cheese Market, Hay-on-Wye: History

 The first municipal building in the town was a market hall which was completed in the 17th century.
 After the original structure became dilapidated it was demolished, and a local businessman, William Enoch, commissioned a butter market which was erected at the east end of the site: it was designed in the style of a Doric Temple, built in rubble masonry and was completed in 1833.

 Around the same time, the lord of the manor, Sir Joseph Bailey, 1st Baronet, whose seat was at Glanusk Park, decided to commission a combined cheese market and town hall at the west end of the same site.
 The new building was designed in the neoclassical style, built in ashlar stone and was completed in 1835.
 The design involved an asymmetrical main frontage with three bays facing onto Market Street; there were two openings with voussoirs and keystones separated by a Doric order column on the ground floor, and there was also a doorway in the right hand corner.
 On the first floor, there were three sash windows also with voussoirs and keystones surmounted by wide eaves at roof level.
 Internally, the principal rooms were the cheese market on the ground floor and an assembly room on the first floor, which was used as a venue for hearings of the manorial court.

-In 1867, the then Lord of the Manor and owner of the cheese market, Sir Joseph Bailey, 2nd Baronet, purchased the butter market as well to consolidate his holdings.
-After significant population growth, largely associated with the status of Hay-on-Wye as a market town, the area became an urban district in 1894.
-The new urban district council acquired the cheese market from the Glanusk Estate in 1901.